-Honeycomb Mugo Pine is a dwarf conifer which is primarily valued in the landscape or garden for its interestingly mounded form.
-It has attractive light green evergreen foliage.
+Golden Mugo Pine is a dwarf conifer which is primarily valued in the landscape or garden for its decidedly oval form.
+It has attractive lime green evergreen foliage which emerges yellow in spring.
 The needles are highly ornamental and turn an outstanding gold in the fall, which persists throughout the winter.